Maurice Kirya: Career

-Due to his passion for wild life conservation, Kirya was named as a WILD AID ambassador alongside powerful names such as actor Jackie Chan, Tony Jaa & Li Bing Bing, musician and actress.
-He won RFI’s 2010 Discoveries Music Award.
-He won prize money plus a grant worth 18,000 euros to develop his career.
+Kirya was named as a Wild Aid ambassador for wildlife conservation.
+As a musician and actor, he won RFI’s(Radio France International) 2010 Discoveries Music Award.
 He staged performances in Paris plus a year-long tour of Africa where he toured over 35 countries.
 He was nominated for the most gifted afro pop video of the year in the 2012 channel O video music awards.
 He was one of the three Ugandan artists to perform at the inaugural annual Tribe One Festival, in South Africa.